paulfioravanti/presentations/hand_coded/hand_coded.md

 # TOUCH TYPING

 ^
-So, I would urge you to give learning to touch type a try if you haven't already, and even if you have, I'd urge you to go back and try again
+So, I would urge you to give learning to touch type a try if you haven't already.<br />
+Even if you have, I'd urge you to go back and try again

 ---